Loomis, Sayles & Company

 GLOBAL CORPORATES

 Our Anticipated Strategy: We are waiting for a better opportunity to increase credit risk with valuations unattractive at current levels.
+We believe regulatory changes and M&A are likely to create opportunities in certain industries (e.g. financials, healthcare, energy, defense).

-Overweight communications and consumer non-cyclical on a combination of positive issuer specific stories and general defensive nature of the industries.
+Overweight communications and tech on a combination of positive issuer specific stories and general defensive nature of the industries.
 Banking remains a top overweight given strong and stable fundamentals, but have moved higher in the capital structure of preferred banks in recent quarters.
-Underweight consumer cyclicals (e.g. retailers and autos).

 HIGH YEILD